The expectation is that each student maintains academic integrity at all times.

 3. Student/Teacher/Family/Administrator Conference

-4. Summative Assignment – student will earn a zero on the assignment.
-A teacher will offer the student a chance to complete an alternative assignment but the original zero will stand.
+4. Summative Assignment – student will earn the minimum allowed grade on the assignment.
+A teacher will offer the student a chance to complete an alternative assignment but the original minimum grade will stand.
+PLEASE NOTE: IB and Dual Enrollment courses will be required to follow the regulations set forth by the cooperating academic institution.

-5. Formative Assignment – student will earn a zero on the assignment.
+5. Formative Assignment – student will earn the minimum grade allowed on the assignment.
 In addition, the student will not be eligible for a retake of the unit summative test.
+PLEASE NOTE: IB and Dual Enrollment courses will be required to follow the regulations set forth by the cooperating academic institution.

 *Please note: This policy is in effect from matriculation to graduation.